-Rather than providing handouts, if you’d like to help people, please consider giving to organizations such as Plowshares, the Food Bank, the Ukiah Community Center and the Buddy Eller Center.
+Rather than providing handouts, if you’d like to help people, please consider giving to organizations such as Plowshares, the Food Bank and the Ukiah Community Center.
 For those in need, these fantastic non-profits provide the best solution—services that help people get back on their feet—and that’s good for our entire community.

 Giving your donations to the agencies that provide direct services to the homeless will assure that your hard-earned dollars are spent on assistance, not alcohol and drugs.
 By refusing to provide handouts, you won’t encourage panhandlers to continue their behavior.
 And most importantly, you won’t put yourself at risk by opening your wallet or purse in front of unknown individuals.